swcarpentry/shell-novice/episodes/02-filedir.md

 which is a bit misleading:
 the command doesn't change the directory;
 it changes the shell's idea of what directory we are in.
-The `cd` command is akin to double clicking a folder in a graphical interface to get into a folder.
+The `cd` command is akin to double-clicking a folder in a graphical interface to get into a folder.

 Let's say we want to move to the `data` directory we saw above.
 We can use the following series of commands to get there: